 There are a number of excellent studios that I could mention in this guide to Ubud, but if I had to choose one it would be The Yoga Barn.
 With 15 different daily class times, you’re sure to find something that works with your travel schedule.

-Walk the Campuhan Ridge in Ubud
+Stroll the Campuhan Ridge Walk in Ubud

 Located just north of Ubud center, this walk is the perfect way to end (or start) the day.
 Wander the path through the Bali greens and dotted palm trees.
 Be sure to stop by Sari Organik for a bite to eat when you’re finished.